N3oRay/proton-autogen/CONTRIBUTING.md

 This project aims to simplify game management on Linux using Proton, per-game profiles, and system-aware optimizations.

+## 🌍 Community

+Proton-Autogen is being tested and discussed by the Linux community:

+- 🐧 Linux Mint community
+- 🚀 CachyOS community
+- 💬 Linux gaming users

+The project is actively evolving based on user feedback.

 ---

 ## 📬 Contact